-Kidney stones are mineral deposits that crystallize within the kidney and though may not cause any permanent damage, tend to be rather painful in most cases.
-Stone formation typically takes place due to excess amount of crystal-forming substances such as uric acid, calcium, and oxalates being present in the urine.
-In some cases, even if the mineral content in urine is not too high, the urinal fluid may be lacking in those substances that prevent crystallization.
-Since the composition of one's urine is largely dependent upon their diet, avoiding certain foods can lower the risk of kidney stones.
-Here are some common foods that are known to cause stones and thus, need to be consumed sparingly by those prone to this condition.
+Kidney stones are mineral deposits that crystallize within the kidneys.
+They occur in nearly 15% of individuals, with a 50% recurrence rate.
+Though generally treatable and temporary, they are often painful.
+The stones typically form when the urine contains excess uric acid, calcium, and oxalates, minerals that can form crystals.
+In some cases, even if the mineral content in urine is not too high, the fluid lacks in substances that prevent crystallization.
+Since the composition of urine is largely dependent upon diet, abstaining from certain foods can lower the risk of kidney stones.

-Since oxalates form a large percentage of kidney stones make-up, consuming oxalate-rich foods is likely to trigger stone formation in those with a history of kidney stones.
-Some ingredients to avoid or limit include:
+Since oxalates form a large percentage of kidney stone make-up, consuming oxalate-rich foods is likely to trigger stone formation in people with a history of kidney stones.
+Some ingredients to avoid or limit include

 Receive updates on the latest news and alerts straight to your inbox.